 Dude David wasn’t keen on moving into a place of his own when he turned eighteen.
 He wanted to stay at home with Mum, but over the following two years or so, his care manager persuaded him that his own supported flat would be a good place.
 The flat was beautiful.
 Dude David got to decide how to decorate it and to fit it out with all the things he wanted.
 It was perfect.

 The support package, however, was a disaster.
-Staff didn’t manage demands due to Dude David’s hyperphagia (wish to over-eat) well, so he rapidly gained a great deal of weight.
+Staff didn’t manage demands due to Dude David’s hyperphagia (compulsion to over-eat) well, so he rapidly gained a great deal of weight.
 Their failure to understand and respond properly to his needs led to a marked deterioration in Dude David’s behaviour.
 After only ten months, social services decided the flat wasn’t appropriate after all and took it back.
 Neither of the alternatives offered was tailored to Dude David’s needs: local residential provision was not geared up for PWS, and all the specialist provision was miles from friends, family and familiar support.
 Dude David’s mother rightly insisted that his emotional needs be given priority after all the upheaval and upset, so for now Dude David is in the local residential home, while his gorgeous, barely-used furnishings languish in storage.

 Two years on from his original move into the flat, there is ‘hope’ that a specialist supplier will be creating a properly-tailored service for Dude David ‘at some point in the future’, but no word as yet on firm undertakings or timelines.